Goodison Park: Transport

 Goodison Park is located two miles (3 km) north of Liverpool City Centre.
 Liverpool Lime Street railway station is the nearest mainline station.
 The nearest station to the stadium is Kirkdale railway station on the Merseyrail Northern Line which is located just over half a mile (800 m) away.
-On match days there is also a shuttle bus service from Sandhills railway station known as "SoccerBus".
-In 2007 Sandhills underwent a £6 million renovation to help encourage people to use the rail service.
+On match days, there is also a shuttle bus service from Sandhills railway station known as "SoccerBus".
+In 2007, Sandhills underwent a £6 million renovation to help encourage people to use the rail service.

 Walton & Anfield railway station, located on Walton Lane (the same road that the Park End backs onto), was the nearest station to Goodison Park until its closure in 1948.
-Although Everton has now shifted towards a new stadium away from Goodison Park it remained a suggestion that the station could be re-opened should the freight only Canada Dock Branch line once again run passenger trains.
+Although Everton shifted towards a new stadium away from Goodison Park, it remained a suggestion that the station could be re-opened, should the freight only Canada Dock Branch line once again run passenger trains.

 There are on-site parking facilities for supporters (limited to 230 spaces) and the streets surrounding the ground allow parking only for residents with permits.
 The Car Parking resident parking scheme is operated by Liverpool City Council.

 Records

-With Goodison Park now closed for men’s football at the end of the 2024–25 season, Everton have played here for all but 4 of their 122 league seasons in the top tier, giving it the distinction of hosting more top-flight games than any other ground in England for its time.
-Goodison is the only English club ground to have hosted a FIFA World Cup semi final.
-Until the expansion of Old Trafford in 1996 Goodison Park held the record Sunday attendance on a Football League ground (53,509 v West Bromwich Albion, FA Cup, 1974).
+With Goodison Park now closed for men’s football at the end of the 2024–25 season, Everton have played here for all but four of their 122 league seasons in the top tier, giving it the distinction of hosting more top-flight games than any other ground in England for its time.
+Goodison is the only English club ground to have hosted a FIFA World Cup semi-final.
+Until the expansion of Old Trafford in 1996, Goodison Park held the record Sunday attendance on a Football League ground (53,509 v West Bromwich Albion, FA Cup, 1974).

 Everton won 15 home league games in a row between 4 October 1930 and 4 April 1931.
-In the 1931–32 season Goodison Park was the venue of the most goals scored at home in a league season, 84 by Everton.
-Between 23 April 1984 and 2 September 1986 Everton scored consecutively in 47 games., registering 36 wins and 7 draws and scoring 123 goals in the process while conceding 38.
+In the 1931–32 season, Goodison Park was the venue of the most goals scored at home in a league season, 84 by Everton.
+Between 23 April 1984 and 2 September 1986, Everton scored consecutively in 47 games, registering 36 wins and seven draws, scoring 123 goals in the process while conceding 38.
 Scottish striker Graeme Sharp scored 32 of these goals.

 Jack Southworth holds the record for most goals scored in one game at Goodison Park, scoring six versus West Bromwich Albion on 30 December 1893.

 The most goals scored in a game at Goodison Park is 12, this occurred in two Everton games: versus Sheffield Wednesday (9–3) on 17 October 1931 and versus Plymouth Argyle (8–4) on 27 February 1954.